 1150 W. Queen St., West Queen West

-You barely have to leave the hotel bar to feel like you've had a night out on the town at this 19-room boutique hotel, which seems to absorb the neighborhood's buzzy vibe.
-Mid-century furnishings, a rose petal turndown service, and, yes, even a pleasure menu put the Drake firmly in the cool category as far as hotels go.
-While the Drake is primarily a hotel, it operates like a type of community gathering place with its own concert venue, an extremely popular rooftop bar, an omakase-based sushi joint, and a rotating roster of art exhibits.
+You barely have to leave the hotel bar to feel like you've had a night out on the town at this nineteen-room boutique hotel, which seems to absorb the neighborhood's buzzy vibe.
+Mid-century modern furnishings, a rose-petal turndown service, and, yes, even a pleasure menu put the Drake firmly in the cool category as far as hotels go.
+While the Drake is primarily a hotel, it operates as a type of community gathering place with its own concert venue, an extremely popular rooftop bar, an omakase-based sushi joint, and a rotating roster of art exhibits.

 The Ivy at Verity

 This European-style boutique hotel is smack in the middle of the city, located in what was once an 1850s chocolate factory.
 Incredibly intimate, the Ivy at Verity has only four unique rooms and is named for its proximity to the Verity—a private, women's-only club.
 The accommodations are full of personality with vintage-looking wallpaper, soaking tubs, Italian linens, and fresh floral arrangements pulled together by the hotel's own in-house florist.
 In terms of amenities, you'll find a member's lounge, a restaurant, and a small spa.
 The Ivy is really more of a romantic inn than a hotel, perfect for those looking for a supremely private stay.